Alafaya Corridor Rental Investment: UCF Students, Defense Tech, and Dual-Market Demand

 Formula.
 Cap rate = (NOI ÷ Property Value) × 100.
 NOI = gross rent minus operating expenses (tax, insurance, maintenance, management, vacancy).

 What's good or bad?
 Orlando suburban Class B/C ranges 5.0–5.5% cap.
 Below 5% is thin; above 6% warrants a closer look at condition, vacancy, or tenant profile.
-A 6.6% cap in the Alafaya Corridor suggests either strong per-bedroom pricing or a property that needs attention.
-Run the numbers both ways before you buy.
-One more thing: if you're comparing a per-bedroom 4BR to a whole-unit 2BR, the 4BR will usually show a higher gross rent — but you're managing four individual leases, higher turnover, and furnishings.
+A 6%+ cap in the Alafaya Corridor usually signals strong per-bedroom pricing — or a property that needs attention.
+If you're comparing a per-bedroom 4BR to a whole-unit 2BR, the 4BR will show a higher gross rent, but you're managing four leases, higher turnover, and furnishings.
 The 2BR for a Research Park professional is simpler.
 Both strategies work; pick based on your tolerance for management intensity.

 What Should You Watch Out For?

-Summer vacancy (May–Aug) peaks when students turn over; 18-month leases help avoid winter lease expirations.
-3,600+ new student beds approved July 2024 along North Alafaya Trail will add supply.
+Summer vacancy (May–August) peaks when students turn over; 18-month leases help avoid winter lease expirations.
+Roughly 4,400 new student beds are landing along North Alafaya Trail in 2026.
 Waterford Lakes HOA restricts new owners from renting for the first 13 months.
-Flood Zone A in 32826 requires flood insurance.
-Orange County has Tenant Bill of Rights and 60-day rent-increase notice; Seminole County differs on STR rules.
+Flood Zone A in parts of 32826 requires flood insurance.
+Orange County's tenant protections include a 60-day rent-increase notice for increases above 5%.

 Ready to Run Your Numbers?